-The licensing authority will seek proper integration with local crime prevention, planning, transport, employment, tourism and cultural strategies.
+The licensing authority will seek proper integration with Kent Police, planning, transport, employment, tourism and cultural strategies.
 In reviewing this policy the Council is consulting with the public and representative bodies and the views of all those responding to the consultation will be given appropriate weight when determining this policy.